ekm01/lisp_int/README.md

 # lisp_int
-Simople Lisp Scheme interpreter with a REPL
+Simple Lisp Scheme interpreter with a REPL